We operate the largest climate-focused newsroom in the country. This is the team that makes it happen.

 Paul Horn has been supporting ICN reporters’ stories with infographics, locator maps, charts, diagrams and illustrations since 2012.
 He brings an award-winning, 27-year pedigree to the table, featuring long tenures at Reno Gazette-Journal, The San Diego Union-Tribune, Copley News Service/Creators Syndicate and Infographic World.

-Katelyn Weisbrod is a web producer for Inside Climate News based in Minnesota.
+Katelyn Weisbrod is a reporter and web producer for Inside Climate News based in Minnesota.
+She writes ICN’s weekly Warming Trends column highlighting climate-related studies, innovations, books, cultural events and other developments from the global warming frontier.
 She joined the team in January 2020 after graduating from the University of Iowa with Bachelor’s degrees in journalism and environmental science.
 Katelyn previously reported from Kerala, India, as a Pulitzer Center student fellow, and worked for over four years at the University of Iowa’s student newspaper, The Daily Iowan.

 Agya K. Aning is a Roy W. Howard fellow at Inside Climate News focusing on environmental justice.
 He earned a master’s degree in investigative journalism from the Walter Cronkite School of Journalism at ASU in 2020.
 Before switching careers to journalism he taught English as a second language in China and Taiwan, where he also studied Mandarin.
 His work has appeared in the Arizona Republic, the Milwaukee Journal Sentinel, USA Today, Poynter and The Trace.